 Development of AIM

-AIM is now home to over 1,000 companies, joining either through Initial Public Offerings or by moving from the Main Market.
-The total market value of AIM (as at 8 July 2015) is c.£75bn.
+AIM is now home to just under 1,000 companies, joining either through Initial Public Offerings or by moving from the Main Market.
+The total market value of AIM (as at 31 December 2017) is £106.8bn.

-While AIM is traditionally associated with smaller companies, the composition of the market has developed; as at 8 July 2015 there were 329 AIM-listed companies with a market value of at least £50m, and 4 companies with a value greater than £1bn.
-AIM’s largest company has a market capitalisation of £3.2bn.
+While AIM is traditionally associated with smaller companies, the composition of the market has developed; (as at 31 December 2017) there were 354 AIM-listed companies with a market value of at least £50m, and 16 companies with a value greater than £1bn.
+AIM’s largest company has a market capitalisation of £5.6bn.

 How the Service Works